Factoria, Bellevue: The Marketplace at Factoria

-The Marketplace at Factoria first opened in 1977 under the name Factoria Square, later called Factoria Mall, originally contained about 20 retailers and was anchored by Ernst Home Centers, Lamonts, Pay 'n Save, and Safeway.
+The Marketplace at Factoria first opened in 1977 under the name Factoria Square, later renamed Factoria Mall.
+It originally contained about 20 retailers and was anchored by Ernst Home Centers, Lamonts, Pay 'n Save, and Safeway.
 In 2008, the mall was slated for new urbanist redevelopment under current owner Kimco Realty, likely a result of being labeled a dead mall as anchors such as Mervyn's moved out.
 It was renamed the Marketplace at Factoria.

-As of 2023, the Marketplace at Factoria has 69 retail spaces anchored by Amazon Fresh, Old Navy, Target, TJ Maxx, DSW, and Nordstrom Rack.
+As of 2023, the Marketplace at Factoria has 69 retail spaces anchored by Old Navy, Target, TJ Maxx, DSW, and Nordstrom Rack.
 Walmart, which opened in the former Mervyn's space in 2012, closed its Factoria store on April 22, 2022, due to poor financial performance partly induced by competition with the neighboring Target.
 The Walmart space was replaced on December 5, 2024 by the first U.S. location for T&T Supermarket, a Canadian company which operates Asian grocery stores.
-The Rite Aid location shut down on August 28, 2025.
+The Rite Aid location shut down on August 28, 2025, and Amazon Fresh shut down on February 1, 2026.